 If you don’t own a set of GrillGrates then the good news is that you have the perfect item to add to your wish list!
 These are affordable, very handy and would be a welcome gift for any griller.

 I bought a set to use on my Weber Jumbo Joe and I love them.
+Let me walk you through a quick review of why I love these things.

 I have always used aluminum foil when grilling fish…no longer.
 After I grilled these fish fillets on the GrillGrates I can’t imagine grilling fish any other way.